oussamachaib/oussamachaib/README.md

 - 🧑‍🔬 I develop models and algorithms to derive insights from image and time series data in hydrogen engines.
 - 🌷 I'm currently developing `tulip`, an unsupervised feature learning tool for periodic time series data in `Python`.
 - 🌌 My interests encompass data sciences in all aspects (computer vision, interpretable ML, data visualization, storytelling with data), and particularly applications in fluid mechanics.
-- 🌱 Currently learning about: Variational Autoencoders, Diffusion models.
+- 🌱 Currently learning about: Convolutional Autoencoders, Variational Autoencoders, Diffusion models.
 - 🧑‍💻 Proficient in `.py`, `.c`, `.cpp`, `.html`, `.css`, `.m`, `.sql`

 ---